 - Please ONLY use a good quality gel (or paste as it’s sometimes called) for the orange colouring.
 The supermarket brands really don’t live up to a professional paste, I promise, using this will make your life SO much easier as you only need a tiny dot to get the colour you want.
 The difference is unbelievable!
 This is the brand I use and recommend, which you can buy on Amazon: Tangerine Gel Food Colour

-Watch how to make the Chocolate Orange Cake Recipe:
+How to make the Terrys Chocolate Orange Cake recipe:

 - 6 Free range eggs

-- 3 Teaspoons of Orange Extract (Waitrose sell a good one and it’s only £1.50 which is cheap as chips compared to some good quality extracts: Waitrose Cooks’ Homebaking orange extract)
+- 3 tsp Orange Extract Waitrose sell a good one and it’s only £1.50 which is cheap as chips compared to some good quality extracts: Waitrose Cooks’ Homebaking orange extract

 - Sugarflair Tangerine Gel Food Colour